Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

-That's brilliant, too.
-Not only does it allow him to serve his audience in an intimate fashion, but it also gives him insight to the pain points that users are having, which he can then turn into new video lessons or topics for his next book, seminar or conference.
+That’s brilliant, too.
+Not only does it allow him to serve his audience intimately, but it also gives him insight into the pain points that users are having, which he can then turn into new video lessons or topics for his next book, seminar, or conference.

 If you need to ask questions, live training is your best bet.

 I have some free resources that I mentioned at the start and end of this episode, so please take advantage of them.

 Even after Adobe updates Lightroom Classic CC to improve performance, you may find that it starts to slow down again.

 Find out what causes performance problems in Lightroom Classic CC and how you can correct the issues in my FREE guide: